Crack Cocaine Rehab

 • Overdose or withdrawal symptoms

-Individuals addicted to crack may also own drug paraphernalia, such as a narrow glass pipe used for smoking crack.
+People addicted to crack may also own drug paraphernalia, such as a narrow glass pipe used for smoking crack.
 Crack cocaine looks like tiny crystals in various shades of white.

 Short and Long-Term Effects of Crack Use

-Crack cocaine use can quickly lead to drug addiction and cause serious health problems even with only short-term abuse.
+Crack cocaine use can quickly lead to addiction and cause serious health problems even with only short-term abuse.

 Short-Term Effects of Crack Use